Diophantus: Fermat

+Diophantus was among the first to recognise positive rational numbers as numbers, by allowing fractions for coefficients and solutions.
+He coined the term παρισότης (parisotēs) to refer to an approximate equality.
+This term was rendered as adaequalitas in Latin, and became the technique of adequality developed by Pierre de Fermat to find maxima for functions and tangent lines to curves.

 Diophantine analysis

 Today, Diophantine analysis is the area of study where integer (whole-number) solutions are sought for equations, and Diophantine equations are polynomial equations with integer coefficients to which only integer solutions are sought.
 It is usually rather difficult to tell whether a given Diophantine equation is solvable.
 Most of the problems in Arithmetica lead to quadratic equations.
 Diophantus looked at 3 different types of quadratic equations: ax^{2} + bx = c, ax^{2} = bx + c, and ax^{2} + c = bx.
 The reason why there were three cases to Diophantus, while today we have only one case, is that he did not have any notion for zero and he avoided negative coefficients by considering the given numbers a, b, c to all be positive in each of the three cases above.
 Diophantus was always satisfied with a rational solution and did not require a whole number which means he accepted fractions as solutions to his problems.
 Diophantus considered negative or irrational square root solutions "useless", "meaningless", and even "absurd".
 To give one specific example, he calls the equation 4 = 4x + 20 'absurd' because it would lead to a negative value for x.
 One solution was all he looked for in a quadratic equation.
 There is no evidence that suggests Diophantus even realized that there could be two solutions to a quadratic equation.
 He also considered simultaneous quadratic equations.